 What is the policy to assess good governance practices of the investee companies?

-The Sub-Investment Manager identifies governance considerations as integral to the investment philosophy and process.
-Improving governance policies and practices are identified as providing a basis for an improved relative valuation, while governance dilution or deterioration represent an inherent source of risk and downward valuation.
-In order to ensure good governance, the Sub-Investment Manager engages with senior executives from investee companies within the Fund.
+The Sub-Investment Managers identify governance considerations as integral to the investment philosophy and process.
+Improving governance policies and practices are identified as providing a basis for an improved relative valuation, while staff and tax compliance.